EricssonResearch/openwebrtc-browser-extensions/README.md

 Add WebRTC support to existing browsers using OpenWebRTC

 ## Step 1 - Running the daemon
 OpenWebRTC browser extensions communicates with the *daemon* via its local web server.
-Before any page load, extensions fetch JavaScript from the daemon containing WebRTC functionality.
+Before any page load, extensions fetch JavaScript from the daemon containing WebRTC functionality and injects it in to the current context.
 The daemon runs in a separate process in the backgound.
 Start the daemon by:
 ```
 ./openwebrtc/out/x86_64-apple-darwin/bin/daemon
 ```